Please Report Any Broken Links Or Trouble You Might Come Across To The Webmaster

 By And/Or Copyright

-Ramsey 10k Silas Talbot (11 January 1751 - 30 June 1813) was born in Dighton, Mass. and was commissioned a captain in the Continental Army on 1 July 1775.
+10k Silas Talbot was born on 11 January 1751 in Dighton, Mass. and was commissioned a captain in the Continental Army on 01 July 1775.
 After participating in the siege of Boston and aiding in the transportation of troops to New York, he obtained command of a fireship and attempted to use it to set fire to the British warship Asia.
 The attempt failed, but the daring it displayed won him a promotion to major on 10 October 1777.
 After suffering a severe wound while fighting to defend Philadelphia, Talbot returned to active service in the summer of 1778 and fought in Rhode Island.
 As commander of Pigot and later of Argo, both under the Army, he cruised against Loyalist vessels that were harassing American trade between Long Island and Nantucket and made prisoners of many of them.
 Because of his success fighting afloat for the Army, Congress made him a captain in the Continental Navy on 17 September 1779.
 However, since Congress had no suitable warship to entrust to him, Talbot put to sea in command of the privateer General Washington.
 In it he took one prize, but soon thereafter ran into the British fleet off New York.
 After a chase, he struck his colors to Culloden, a 74-gun ship-of-the-line and remained a prisoner until exchanged for a British officer in December 1781.
 After the war, Talbot settled in Fulton County, N.Y.
 He was a member of the New York Assembly in 1792 and 1793 and served in the federal House of Representatives from 1793 to 1795.
 On 5 June 1794, President Washington chose him third in a list of six captains of the newly established United States Navy.
 Before the end of his term in Congress, he was ordered to superintend the construction of the frigate President at New York.
 He commanded the Santo Domingo Station in 1799 and 1800 and was commended by the Secretary of the Navy for protecting American commerce and for laying the foundation of a permanent trade with that country.
 Captain Talbot resigned from the Navy on 23 September 1801 and died at New York City on 30 June 1813.

-USS Talbot DEG-4 was the third ship named Talbot, and the second ship named in his honor.
-Her predecessors were TB-15 (named for John Gunnel Talbot) and DD-114.
+USS Talbot (DEG 4) was the third ship named Talbot, and the second ship named in his honor.
+Her predecessors were TB 15 (named for John Gunnel Talbot) (1898-1912) and DD 114 (1918-1945).

 Bill Gonyo